 Winter can be hard on your driveway.
 Cold temperatures can make many surfacing materials brittle and snow and ice can create and enlarge cracks and holes.
 But there are plenty of things you can do to avoid these problems.
 Try these 6 tips to prepare your driveway for winter.

+How to get rid of moss on driveway?
+And can you jet wash driveways in winter?
+Are a couple of the questions that we often get asked.
 One of the best things you can do to prepare your driveway for winter is keep it clean.
 In fact, this is something that’s worth doing the whole year round.
 Regularly removing leaves, mud and other debris from your driveway will stop it getting slippery or developing plant growth that could cause damage.
+Removing the buildup of moss using a jet wash rather than chemicals is a great way to get rid of moss on driveway naturally.
+Cleaning you driveway can be done by hand but many people prefer to get a local driveway cleaning specialist in so that the work can be completed to the highest standards and ensure it’s looking great for spring

 2. Make sure it has adequate drainage